fwjmath/ows-data/README.md

 - Line 8: Checksum, a quantity mixing various statistics to ensure correct computation by volunteers
 - Line 9: The number of sections left in the current workunit
 - The rest: Factorization of the current number.
 Each line corresponds to a prime, the first number is the index of the prime, the second its power, the third its value.

+For files in the first batch (1e21), we don't have Line 3, as there is no restriction on abundance.
+All the rest is the same.

 ### Result file